 - 10 layers of 100% cotton birdseye fabric in the wet zone

 - Attached stay-dry microfleece layer on the soaker pad

 - Front and back pockets

 - Fits 12-35 lbs

 The first thing you will notice about the Swaddlebees Cloth Diaper is the inside liner is 100% Cotton.
-Most diaper has a synthetic fiber such as fleece.
-Some mothers prefer having cotton on their babies skin due to rashes or sensitivity.
-My baby on the other hand doesn't like the feeling of being wet which is the downside of cotton.
-I doesn't wick away moisture the same way microfibers and fleece do.
+Most diapers have synthetic fiber such as fleece.
+Some mothers prefer having cotton on their baby’s skin due to rashes or sensitivity.
+My baby on the other hand doesn’t like the feeling of being wet which is the downside of cotton.
+It doesn’t wick away moisture the same way microfibers and fleece do.
 But the insert of this diaper is unique because you can flip it out and one side has a fleece lining for those that prefer it to regular cotton.

 It has two openings, the regular one in the back and in the front.
 The opening in the front allows for the attached insert to come out during the agitation in the washing machine.
 Same thing goes if you decided to add another layer.
 You don’t have to worry about touching soaked inserts you just toss the diaper in whole.

 All in all, this is a great diaper if you are looking for something easy.
 Placing the insert inside it quickly, and cleaning is a breeze because you can just throw it in without worrying about the mess.
 If your baby’s skin is sensitive and you prefer cotton to synthetic fibers this is also a great choice.
 The risers in the from make this diaper an All-in-One choice so you don’t have to buy a different size as your baby grows.